StrangeBeeCorp/docs/docs/includes/sharing-rules-case.md

-    Two values are available:
+    Pick from the options in the dropdown list:
-        * Manual (default): This means you will have to authorize manually the sharing when sharing a case and specify a profile with certain permissions.
+        - *manual (default)*: Requires manual authorization for a profile type when sharing a case.
-        * AutoShare: This means the sharing of tasks linked to the case is automatically done without any intervention needed.
+        - *autoShare*: Automatically shares tasks linked to the case without any action required.